11 Bold Fun Tips to Help You Plan and Enjoy Retirement: Make it Awesomely Satisfying!

-But while you’re forging new connections, be sure to maintain relationships with older friends, the people with whom you shared formative experiences in earlier stages of your life and who knew you before you became the person you are today.
+While you’re forging new connections, be sure to maintain relationships with the people with whom you shared formative experiences in earlier stages of your life and who knew you before you became the person you are today.

-For example, every year I get together for a weekend with a dozen or so men and women who were members of the University of Pennsylvania’s rowing team back in the early ’70s.
-Ostensibly, we come to Philadelphia (some from as far away as California and Hawaii) to watch Penn’s “Class Day” race, a tradition in which freshman, sophomores, juniors and seniors compete against each other in eight-oared shells.
-But the real draw is the chance to spend time with people with whom, despite the passage of years, we still share a deep bond.
-More than merely a stroll down memory lane, get-togethers with old friends can enhance our perspective on life and serve to remind us that what makes life truly meaningful are the relationships we have with friends and family over the course of our lives.
+The real draw is the chance to spend time with people with whom, despite the passage of years, we still share a deep bond.
+More than merely a stroll down memory lane, get-togethers with old friends can enhance our perspective on life and serve to remind us of the core of who we are and that what makes life truly meaningful are the relationships we have with friends and family over the course of our lives.

 The chance to kick back and relax without having a daily to-do list hanging over one’s head is one of the great benefits of retirement.
 But a steady diet of relaxation—or adhering too closely to any daily pattern for that matter—can lead to boredom and a sense of listlessness.
 Which is why it’s important to find ways to break out of the usual routine and spice things up occasionally.

-In addition to the above tips offered by Walter Uptegrave of RealDealRetirement, we think that a having a detailed plan for your golden years will actually let you enjoy your retirement.
-Using a retirement calculator is an easy way to create and maintain a plan.
+Having a detailed plan for your golden years will actually let you enjoy your retirement.
+Using an online Retirement Planner is an easy way to create and maintain a plan.